 Agencies conducting informal rulemaking proceedings increasingly confront conflicting duties with respect to protected materials included in information submitted in public rulemaking dockets.
 They must reconcile the broad commitment to openness and transparency reflected in federal law with the duty to protect confidential business information (CBI) and personally identifiable information (PII) against improper disclosure.

-Yoo, Christopher S. and McCoy, Kellen, "Privacy vs. Transparency: Handling Protected Materials in Agency Rulemaking" (2020).
-Faculty Scholarship at Penn Law.
+Yoo, Christopher S. and McCoy, Kellen, "Privacy vs. Transparency: Handling Protected Materials in Agency Rulemaking" (2021).
+All Faculty Scholarship.
 2242.

 Administrative Law Commons, Internet Law Commons, Law and Society Commons, Policy Design, Analysis, and Evaluation Commons, Privacy Law Commons, Public Administration Commons, Public Law and Legal Theory Commons